zeno-ml/zeno-build/README.md

 [Zeno](https://zenoml.com/) ML analysis platform.
 To give you a flavor of what these reports will look like, check out a few of our pre-made reports below:

-- [Zeno Chatbot Report](TODO): A report comparing different methods for creating chatbots, including API-based models such as ChatGPT, Claude, and Cohere, with open-source models such as Vicuna, Alpaca, and Flan-T5.
+- [Zeno Chatbot Report](tasks/chat/report): A report comparing different methods for creating chatbots, including API-based models such as ChatGPT and Cohere, with open-source models such as Vicuna, Alpaca, and MPT.
-- [Zeno Summarization Report](TODO): A report comparing different methods for text summarization, including GPT-3, Flan-T5, and Pegasus.
-- [Zeno Sentiment Analysis Report](TODO): A report comparing different pre-trained models for sentiment analysis across a variety of datasets.

 ## Building Your Own Apps (and Contributing Back)